Fudo Myo-O - Introducing Japanese Deities

 The temple has many old trees in its compound.
 The river in front of the temple is called Kagamigawa 鏡川.

 Once upon a time, during a great long rain, from upstream a statue of Fudo came down the river, hence its name.
 The statue had been carved by Kobo Daishi himself and been in a temple upstream.
-The people sorted the statue out of the rubble, the branches and the debris of the swollen river and built a new temple where it is now, still amidst many old trees.
+The people sorted the statue out of the rubble, the branches and roots of a huge wisteria tree and the debris of the swollen river and built a new temple where it is now, still amidst many old trees.

 "Upstream Fudo", Kawakami Fudo 川上不動